-Ten courses (31 credits) taken within a program approved by a departmental undergraduate advisor are required for a major.
-These ten courses may include courses taken before declaration of the major, and up to two from outside the Department of Anthropology.
+Eleven courses (33 credits) taken within a program approved by a departmental undergraduate advisor are required for a major.
+These eleven courses may include courses taken before declaration of the major, and up to two from outside the Department of Anthropology.
 Courses taken outside the Department of Anthropology, including courses transferred from other institutions or study-abroad programs, may count toward the area requirements for the major (subject to approval by a major advisor), but normally they may not count toward the above-3000-level requirement for the major.
+In order to declare a major, a student must have completed two courses in the Anthropology Department.
+Students who transfer to the university after their second year of college may declare a major after completing one anthropology course.
+Grades lower than C- (in anthropology courses) will not count toward the major.
 No course for the major may be taken on a CR/NC basis.
 Normally at least 18 credits must be taken after declaration of the major.

 In order to declare a major, a student must have completed two courses taken in the Department of Anthropology.

 - ANTH 1010

 - One course at the 2000-level (or above) in each of these areas within anthropology: socio-cultural anthropology; archaeology; and linguistics